w3c/wai-intro-atag/content/education.md

 ## The Accessibility Standard to Help You

-Your learning management system (LMS) is an 'authoring tool'.
+Your learning management system (LMS) can enables users to author accessible educational materials.

 There is an international standard to help you meet accessibility needs: **Authoring Tool Accessibility Guidelines (ATAG)**.
 ATAG is developed by the W3C Web Accessibility Initiative ([WAI](/WAI/)).